cechallenge/cechallenge.github.io/challenge.md

 ### Framework:

-The deep learning framework we will use for optimization is Pytorch version 2.0.
+The deep learning framework we will use for optimization is PyTorch version 2.0.
 Please refer to the following [link](https://github.com/pytorch/pytorch/tree/v2.0.0).
-We also accept frameworks based on pytorch 2.0. (ex. fast-transformer)
+We also accept frameworks based on PyTorch 2.0. (ex.
+FasterTransformer)

 ### Constraints

- 1. prohibit adjustments and fine-tuning (retraining) that significantly reduce the accuracy of the model.
+ 1. Prohibit adjustments and fine-tuning (re-training) that significantly reduce the accuracy of the model.
- 2. allow a slight degradation of accuracy due to optimization and algorithmic adaptation (tolerance range: ~x%)
+ 2. Allow a slight degradation of accuracy due to optimization and algorithmic adaptation (tolerance range: ~x%)
- 3. prohibit the use of data other than the provided dataset.
+ 3. Prohibit the use of data other than the provided dataset.
  4. Use of open source code and libraries is allowed if proper credit is given.

 For other rules, please see the Rules page.